Team-Nutshell/nutshellengine-docs/_sources/types/Script/index.rst.txt

 	  - Returns the refresh rate of the main monitor.
 	* - :doc:`/types/Script/getMonitorDisplayScaling/index`
 	  - Returns the display scaling of the main monitor.
+	* - :doc:`/types/Script/setBackgroundColor/index`
+	  - Sets the color of the background.
 	* - :doc:`/types/Script/intersect/index`
 	  - Returns information about the intersection of two :doc:`ColliderShapes </types/ColliderShape/index>`.
 	* - :doc:`/types/Script/raycast/index`